Dill weed is a tender, flavorful, fresh herb that is easy to grow and maintain. This annual plant lasts one harvesting season before dying off.

-As soon as you notice any flowers emerging, cut off each flower head and bud to prevent the plant from seeding and dying off.
+When you notice any flowers emerging, cut off each flower head and bud to prevent the plant from seeding and dying off.
 Allowing the flowers to keep growing also causes the dill to lose its flavor and acquire a bitter taste.

 You can use the flowers in recipes together or as a substitute for the dill sprig.
 Put any surplus dill flowers in a Ziplock bag and store them in the refrigerator or freezer for later use.

 To harvest the seed, wait for the flowers to dry up and the seeds to become tan.
 Snip off the dill seed cases and hang them upside down in a warm, dark, and dry place.

-4. Trim Dill to Shape It
+Method 4: Trim Dill To Shape It

 You may be concerned about the aesthetics of the dill plant and want to trim it into a given shape and level.
 Using your shears, trim the top leaves into your preferred shape.

 Furthermore, dill foliage is most flavorful just before it starts to flower when the buds are about to open.
 If you do not need to harvest dill seeds, harvest all the remaining dill sprigs by cutting each stem as low as possible.

-Assess your dill plant at any one give point to determine which approach of trimming is most appropriate.
+Assess your dill plant at any one given point to determine which approach of trimming is most appropriate.
 Providing adequate care for your herbs ensures a bountiful harvest throughout the season.